wodowiesel/PiFunk/README.md

 sometimes -std=gnu99

-gcc -lm -g -std=c99 -lsndfile pifunk.c -o pifunk pifunk.o pifunk.so
+`gcc -lm -g -std=c99 -lsndfile pifunk.c -o pifunk pifunk.o pifunk.a`

-make clean

-make

-make install
+`make clean`

+`make`

+`make install`

+___

+## Usage:

 run with admin/root permissions:

-Arguments: [filename (wav)] [freq (MHz)] [samplerate (kHz] [modulation (fm/am)] [callsign (optional)]
+Arguments: [filename (*.wav)] [freq (MHz)] [samplerate (kHz)] [modulation (fm/am)] [callsign (optional)]

 extra single Arguments:

-[menu] as step-by-step-asistent
+[menu] as step-by-step assistent

 [help] for more infos and arguments

+Use '. dot' as decimal-comma separator!

-default: sudo pifunk sound.wav 100.0000 22500 fm callsign
+default: `sudo pifunk sound.wav 100.0000 22050 fm callsign`

-Radio works with *.wav-file with 16-bit @ 22500.0 [Hz] mono / 1-700 MHz range.
+Radio works with *.wav-file with 16-bit @ 22050.0 [Hz] mono / 1-700 MHz range.

-Use '. dot' as decimal-comma seperator!
+___

+## Warnings:

+- Use power supply (~5 V via USB) with enough specifications only!
-Pi oparates with square-waves (²/^2) PWM on GPIO 4/Pin 7 @ ~500 mA

-for example (Pi B+ v1.2 @ 700 MHz ARM processor bcm2835-v1.55)
+- PWM on GPIO 4/Pin 7 @ ~500 mA max. (in example Pi B+ v1.2 @ 700 MHz ARM processor bcm2835-v1.55)

-Use power supply with enough specs only!
+- Antenna should be grounded if possible!

-Use Low-/Highbandpassfilters and/or ~10 uF-caps and resistors/diodes
+- Use Low-/High-Band-Pass-Filters with ~10 uF caps  resistors/diodes

-to prevent transmitting parallel on permitted frequencies (squarewave!).
+- Pi operates with square-waves (²/^2) to prevent transmitting simultaneously on permitted frequencies!

-You can try to smooth it out with a 1:1-baloon.
+- You can try to smooth it out with a 1:X-balloon.

-Dummyload: 4-100W @ 50 Ohm "cement" or with cooling-ribs with fan for testing.
+- Dummy-load: 4-100 W @ 50 Ohm "cement" or similar with cooling-ribs with fan for testing.

-Antanna should be grounded if possible!

-For transmission you can use just a copper wire or example a 2m/70 cm or other lamda(1/4)-antenna
+- For transmission you should use tested Antennas!

+- Tip: can use just a copper wire i.e. a 2m/70 cm or other lambda(1/4)-antenna (17.5 cm/6.9 in for PMR)
-(depends on what band you wannt to transmit!)

-DISCLAIMER:
+___

+## Disclaimer:

-Privat Project!
+- Private Project!
 Work in Progress (WiP)

-Im not a professional so NO guarantees or warranty for any damage or similar!
+- I'm not a professional so **NO guarantees or warranty** for any damage or similar!!

-Useage at own risk!
+- Usage at your **own risk** !!

-Check laws of your country!
+- Check laws of your country!
+Some Frequencies are prohibited or need a Ham-Licence!

-Testers and feedback apreciated!
+- Testers and feedback appreciated!

-Thank you
+*Thank you and have fun!*

+___

+## Links:

 [GitPage](https://silicator.github.io/PiFunk/)